The Abundance Paradox

 Discovery Layer

 Consumer choice operates through a neutral electronic marketplace.
 Products are listed with peer-reviewed specifications.
 Ranking algorithms are transparent and auditable.
-No promoted listings, no advertising, no dark patterns.
+No promoted listings, no advertising, no manipulative design patterns.
 Open peer review replaces marketing: users report results, independent evaluators verify claims, and the ranking reflects measurable performance.

 12.1 Digital Infrastructure